quii/learn-ts-react-with-tests/hello-world.md

 The problem we have is our state doesn't have a well defined type.
 We _know_ it only ever holds a `name` field but it's not documented in our code.
 Someone can hypothetically make a typo typing `name` and introduce bugs.
 Plus our autocomplete does not work.

-What we can do is more strictly define the type of our shape when we define our component
+What we can do is more strictly state the "shape" of our state when we define our component

 ```typescript
 export class HelloWorld extends React.Component<any, {name: string}>